fbpx

 How To Get from Florence to Venice by Train

 From Firenze Santa Maria Novella, get a direct Trenitalia FR train to Stazione di Venezia Santa Lucia.
-FR (Frecciarossa) is one of Trenitalia’s high-speed trains so you should book your tickets in advance to guarantee seats on these types of services.
+FR (Frecciarossa) is one of Trenitalia’s high-speed trains, so you should book your tickets in advance to guarantee seats on these types of services.

 Direct trains to Venice are only two hours and 15 minutes, so a long day trip from Florence to Venice by train is definitely doable.
-There are 27 services a day and ticket prices cost an average of €20.
+There are 27 services a day, and ticket prices cost around €20 or more.

 Day Trips from Florence to Lucca